ipfs/ipfs-blog/src/_blog/2025-someguy-cached-router.md

 To measure the impact of these changes, we deployed two instances of someguy, one with the cached address book and active probing enabled, and the other with it disabled.

-For the instance with the cached address book enabled, we realised that it took some time for the cached address book to warm up, as peers are only cached [following mututal authentication and running the identify protocol](https://github.com/ipfs/someguy/blob/316dbc27f3cfc4df1276a7afcff33f5b4f05688d/cached_addr_book.go#L176-L195) that would be initiated as a downstream effect of incoming content and peer routing requests, unless running with the accelerated DHT client, which performs a DHT crawl on startup.
+For the instance with the cached address book enabled, we realised that it took some time for the cached address book to warm up, as peers are only cached [following mutual authentication and running the identify protocol](https://github.com/ipfs/someguy/blob/316dbc27f3cfc4df1276a7afcff33f5b4f05688d/cached_addr_book.go#L176-L195) that would be initiated as a downstream effect of incoming content and peer routing requests, unless running with the accelerated DHT client, which performs a DHT crawl on startup.

 To determine when the cache was sufficiently warm, we observed the cached address book size [metric](https://github.com/ipfs/someguy/blob/316dbc27f3cfc4df1276a7afcff33f5b4f05688d/cached_addr_book.go#L80-L85) and waited until it stabilised, which takes around 12 hours, at which point the cache had about 30k peers.
 This metric continues growing gradually —at a much slower rate— eventually stagnating at ~60k peers, which correlates with the number of DHT servers [measured by ProbeLab](https://probelab.io/ipfs/kpi/#client-vs-server-node-estimate) (measured in Q3 2025).